 What You Don’t Know…Will Hurt Your Kids.
 So You Must Know.

 Familiar apps that once seemed healthy, suddenly offer a new feature that invites them into the forbidden.
-New apps that ‘everyone has’ seems innocent enough, as you can find nothing there.
+New apps that ‘everyone has’ seem innocent enough, as you can find nothing there.
 You are checking ‘history’ on their phones, and find nothing of concern.
 When they listen to music, they are always plugged in, so you assume that it’s not that bad.

 Yet, behavior is changing in your home.
 Is it just those hormone-driven teenage years?
 Is it normal?

-If the ‘new normal’ keeps moving the line of vulgarity, violence and disrespect…are you going to let it define your home, your values and your limits?
+If the ‘new normal’ keeps moving the line of vulgarity, violence, and disrespect…are you going to let it define your home, your values, and your limits?

-As your child ages, and moves through those teenage years, you influence begins to dwindle.
+As your child ages, and moves through those teenage years, your influence begins to dwindle.
 That’s just a fact.
 However, as others have more influence, you have a voice.
 You have some power.
 You can make a difference.
 You can still choose the normal…for your home.

 In next week’s article, I will lay out a game plan for your home.
 For now, know that the secret here will be to monitor your child’s electronics, and to do so with much more effectiveness and consistency.
 With this thought in mind, I recall a parent tell me last year that it is “just too much work…I got enough on my plate.”
 Well, so be it, if that is where you stand.
 My game plan will not apply to their family.
 However, it is a child’s future that stands at risk.
 I hope you are on board…as there is more to come.